 We stopped at a memorial for some beautiful scenery, and then our next stop was the Ben Nevis whiskey tour!
 The tour would have been better if I wasn’t feeling ill, but I wasn’t feeling well, so standing in the equivalent of attic floor boards smelling a mixture of hot beer and whiskey was unpleasant for me.
 The tour was interesting, though, and we were invited to sample some whiskey at the end!
 I still wasn’t feeling well, and I’m not really a whiskey person, but I’m glad I forced it down for the experience.

 Thankfully, we had dinner planned at the hotel.
-This was necessary because we were in a small, sleepy town and there were no dinner options in walking distance, but I was especially grateful because, as I mentioned, I was not feeling well.
+This was necessary because we were in a small, sleepy town and there were no dinner options in walking distance, but I was especially grateful because, as I mentioned, I was not feeling well, and I’d been used to 45min walks to dinner this week.
 At dinner, we met a new friend and talked about accents and Austrialian stereotypes.
 Did you know in Australia people shoot kangaroos like we shoot deer?
 It’s true.

 After dinner, We walked around outside (the sun doesn’t set until 10pm!) and hung out with our friends.
 This is also the night when I realized how much older we are than our newly acquired friend group.
 They we shocked that we were over 25 and could not BELIEVE that Bret was over 30.
 It cracked me up when I realized some of them were 18.
 Here we are in Arrochar!